 6) Putting Off Letters of Reference & Other Responsibilities

 Putting off responsibilities is so easy to do when the finish line is in sight.
 In no time at all, you will be out of the ivory tower.
 Keep in contact with your professors, take advantage of job fairs, study for the GREs.
 Make sure your grades do not drop far enough because you still need those credits, honey.
 It’s not over until it’s over.

 7) Splurging For a Trip or a Car

 If you have a great job lined up after graduation and finances in order – awesome!
 Go for broke and splurge a bit with your new-found freedom.
 But the truth is, most graduates do not the financial backing for a vacation.
 The concept of celebrating “end of college” should be replaced with “focus on not screwing up your adulthood.”
 It is difficult to start your independence on a negative balance sheet so reframe from splurging.

 8) No Major Changes Should Be Made Regarding Your Hair, Appearance, etc

 This might be a personal one but a cautious tale worth repeating.
 I had just wrapped up a disastrous relationship and wanted to change my hair (per tradition, after a break up I like to cut my hair.)
 I was pushed to do something even crazier with my hair because I was going to graduate soon!
 Time to celebrate!
 So…Y.O.L.O right?

-I was back to black by the end of the year 🙂
+I was back to my natural hair color by the end of the year 🙂

 Want to expand on this list?
 What do you wish you could tell yourself before graduating?